Turtles are supposed to bask daily and often, but what if your turtle is always basking? Here’s likely what’s wrong, and how to fix it.

 Without UV-A and B, their health will continually get progressively worse over time, and they will ultimately die.

 There are some lights that provide both UV-A and UV-B lighting.
 I would recommend buying this UVA UVB combo turtle basking light.
-You can click the picture below for more details.

 The real question here however is:

 How many hours of basking is too much?
 What’s too little?

 I wish there was a good, solid figure I could give you, but unfortunately, there is not.
 Some days your turtle may bask for 2 or 3 hours, and the next, 8 or 9.
 Your turtle will know how much is just the right amount in general.

 Aquatic species like sliders and painted turtles will generally stay in the water most of the day.
 They will usually bask for at least a few hours every day, but they oftentimes will bask for a lot longer than that.